rhyslwells/Data-Archive/content/standardised/Microsoft Access.md

 ### Tasks

 - [ ] How to update (or more so insert) into multiple related tables.
 How to insert existing data into a [[Database]].
 SQL triggers?
-- [ ] Investigate: Helper table to gather many small tables into one.
+- [ ] Investigate: Helper tables gather many small tables into one.
 - [ ] What are typical types of databases.
-- [ ] Questions: Make a form that accesses multiple tables.
+- [x] Questions: Make a form that accesses multiple tables. ✅ 2025-07-20
 ### Resources
 [Tutorial](https://www.youtube.com/watch?v=ubmwp8kbfPc)